South Atlantic tropical cyclone: Subtropical Depression #01-2015

+The Brazilian Navy noted in its post-season analysis that on early and mid 23 January the radiometer built into the AMSR-2 satellite found winds of 35 to 40 knots, which could led to the system been upgraded into a subtropical storm, but it didn't happen because no other measurement confirmed such findings.

 Subtropical Storm Bapo

 On 5 February 2015, a subtropical depression developed about 105 nmi to the southeast of São Paulo, Brazil.
 During the next day, low-level baroclinity decreased around the system, as it moved southeastwards away from the Brazilian coast and into anomalously warm waters, where it intensified further.
 The system was named Bapo by the Brazilian Navy Hydrography Center during 6 February as it had intensified into a subtropical storm.
 Over the next couple of days the system continued to move south-eastwards, achieving its peak intensity just before it transitioned into an extratropical cyclone during 8 February.

 Subtropical Storm Cari

 On 10 March 2015, the Hydrographic Center of the Brazilian Navy began issuing warnings on Subtropical Depression 3 during early afternoon, while the Center for Weather Forecast and Climatic Studies (CPTEC in Portuguese) already assigned the name Cari for the storm.
 At 00:00 UTC on 11 March, the Hydrographic Center of the Brazilian Navy upgraded Cari to a subtropical storm, also assigning this name to it.
 On 12 March, the Brazilian Hydrographic Center downgraded Cari to a subtropical depression as it achieved its lowest pressure, while the CPTEC stated that the storm had become a "Hybrid cyclone" as it moved away from the continental coastline.
 During early afternoon of 13 March, the Brazilian Navy declared that Cari became a remnant low.

 Cari brought heavy rainfall, flooding and landslides to eastern cities of Santa Catarina and Rio Grande do Sul states as it interacted with a South Atlantic Convergence Zone.
 Rain totals from 100 to 180 mm were observed associated with the storms and wind topped 75 km/h in Cabo de Santa Marta.
 A Navy buoy registered a 20 ft wave off the coast of Santa Catarina.